 - Do a part circumnavigation of the tenth biggest mountain in the world.
 Take in the different perspectives of the Annapurna range and other nearby giants like Himchuli and Dhaulaghuri.

-- Travel quick, light, and self-supported without mules or porters while exploring alternative trails through lesser visited villages and less used trails.
+- Travel quick, light, and self-supported without mules or porters while exploring alternative trails and stopping to smell the roses and chat with a monk.

 Ten Stages: 228k/142.6mi, Gain: 11,846m/38,863ft, Loss: 11,282m/37,013ft

 See our other fastpacks including: Langtang, Everest 3-passes, Mardi-Himal and Annapurna Sanctuary: www.himalayanadventurelabs.com